 As coronavirus pandemic is racing throughout the world, governments and the people are applying all available measures, including lock-down, social-isolation, working from home, closing of universities, colleges and schools, frantic search for vaccine and, business suspension.
-The continual heroism shown by heath worker has been applauded in many countries.
-This is what mankind does when faced with difficult situations.
+The continual heroism shown by health workers has been applauded in many countries.
+This is the way mankind reacts to sudden and, apparently, insurmountable situations.

-In most developed arts of the world, life expectancy, defined as the number of years of life a person is expected to live from the time of his or her birth, has been increasing since the turn of the 20th century.
+In most developed parts of the world, life expectancy, defined as the number of years of life a person is expected to live from the time of his or her birth, has been increasing since the turn of the 20th century.
 These gains in life expectancy have been made possible, thanks to the advances in medical science for the control and cure of diseases, use of antibiotics, increases in the quantity and quality of food supply, application of refrigeration in food preservation, provision of clean water and advances in environmental hygiene.
 These achievements were possible as a result of disease prevention and health policies adopted over the years.
-This article is a discussion of man’s attempt control infectious diseases both historically and contemporarily.
+This article is a discussion of man’s attempt to control infectious diseases.
 For a more detailed, survey the reader is referred to an excellent monograph by Sylvia Noble Tesh, entitled Hidden Arguments.

 The death rate in Europe had been falling steadily since 1770.
 However, people were faced with such uncontrollable epidemics, as tuberculosis and other respiratory infections.
 Those diseases claimed up to two-thirds of the reported deaths; the remaining one-third was caused by a variety of other infections.
 Most of these diseases were accepted by the people with much forbearance, since the outbreaks were closely connected with the lifestyles of the people.
 Among the poorest segment of the community with substandard accommodation, outbreaks of typhus, cholera, plague and yellow fever occurred so rapidly, and resulted in death so quickly, that they evoked mass hysteria and terror.